Laser

 Per the manual:

-To focus for engraving or cutting, simply place the billet on the top of the engraving plane and then release the locking mechanism on the focus head until the air assist nozzle rests on top of the billet.
-Then re-tighten the sliding head and remove the billet from the work piece.
+the top of the engraving plane and then release the locking mechanism on the focus head until the air assist nozzle rests on top of the billet.
+Then re-tighten the sliding head and

 We will probably be making additional focal billets for the other lenses.
 Until then, they may still be used fairly easily by measuring the distance of their focal length to either the surface (for engraving) or half the thickness (for cutting) of your material.